afontcu/afontcu.dev/src/blog/holy-shit-but-im-not-worried.md

 There's also the junior pipeline problem. **The 10% comes from somewhere.** You build taste by writing bad code, feeling the pain, and learning.
 If juniors skip the reps and jump straight to AI-assisted coding, where does the judgment come from?
 I don't know.

-But I do know that **the demand isn't for coders.
-It's for problem-solvers.** For people who understand [outcomes over outputs](https://afontcu.dev/ways-telling-problem-oriented/).
+But I do know that **the market wants problem-solvers**, not coders.
+For people who understand [outcomes over outputs](https://afontcu.dev/ways-telling-problem-oriented/).
 For people who can talk to stakeholders, exercise judgment, figure out what's actually valuable.

 AI can't do that.
 Not yet.